 On the other hand, it appears that the alcohol industry only supported one small health foundation.
 It has no endowment and it no longer receives any support from the industry.

-The Alcoholic Beverage Medical Research Foundation (ABMRF) has funded approximately $1.2 million in research grants and conference support annually.
-By contrast, the Robert Wood Johnson Foundation spent $265,000,000 in four years alone promoting its anti-alcohol agenda.
+It’s the Alcoholic Beverage Medical Research Foundation (ABMRF).
+It has funded about $1.2 million in research grants and conference support annually.
+By contrast, the Robert Wood Johnson Foundation spent $265,000,000 in four years alone.
+And it promoting a neo-temperance agenda.

 The ABMRF now appears only to support conferences.
 In recent years its lists of grants has contained none related to any health benefits of moderate drinking.